 UDL Course Statement

 By including a UDL statement on course sites and learning plans, learners will be made aware of what UDL elements have been included in the course, including what options exist for them to gain course content and show what they know.

 If you have implemented UDL in a course please copy, paste, and modify the UDL Statement below with the UDL elements that have been included.
 Once the statement has been customized to a specific course it can be included on the course site, learning plan, as well as anywhere else you feel students will see it.

 Universal Design for Learning

 This course has been designed using Universal Design for Learning guidelines.
-The following elements have been incorporated into the course to support accessibility and promote inclusion:
+The following elements have been incorporated into this course to support greater inclusion and access:

-- 100% additional time has been added to eLearn quizzes.
+100% additional time has been added to online quizzes.

-If you are interested in implementing UDL or any of these initiatives, need support to customize UDL for your course(s) or have implementation ideas, please connect with Darla Benton Kearney, Universal Design for Learning Curriculum Consultant, in the Centre for Teaching & Learning, at darla.benton [at] mohawkcollege.ca or extension 3688.
+If you are interested in implementing UDL, need support to customize the UDL elements here for your course(s), or have implementation ideas, please connect with Darla Benton Kearney, Universal Design for Learning Curriculum Consultant, in the Centre for Teaching & Learning, at darla.benton [at] mohawkcollege.ca or extension 3688.